Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 CC1101 is mandatory to MicronetToNMEA.
 It is the IC which enables RF communication with Micronet/TackTick devices.
-CC1101 breakout boards are very cheap but the quality of design and components is often less than average.
-So do not expect to have the same distance performance than original TackTick devices.
-Be careful when ordering this board since it is designed for a specific range of frequencies (filter and antenna), even if the board is announced to support 434 & 868MHz (the IC can, but the antenna filter can not).
+CC1101 breakout boards are cheap and can be found easily on internet.
+Be careful when ordering this board since it is designed for a specific range of frequencies (filter and antenna), even if it is announced to support 434 & 868MHz.
+The IC can support several frequencies, but not the antenna filter.
 MicronetToNMEA needs a board designed for 868/915MHz usage.
 Ordering the wrong board would dramatically reduce operating distance between MicronetToNMEA and TackTick devices.
-Here is an example of a suitable board: [868MHz CC1101 module](https://www.amazon.fr/laqiya-cc1101-868-MHz-Transmission-Antenne-Transceiver/dp/B075PFQ57G)
+Here is an example of a suitable
+board: [868MHz CC1101
+module](https://www.amazon.fr/laqiya-cc1101-868-MHz-Transmission-Antenne-Transceiver/dp/B075PFQ57G)

 These low-cost boards are often delivered without any documentation,